-How Long is 30 Inches?
+How Long Is 30 Inches?

 1. Standard Kitchen Countertop Depth